My Tokyo Guide

 Main content starts here.

 The Meiji Jingu Gaien complex houses a multitude of sports facilities, and the Meiji Memorial Picture Gallery.
-Located due east of the venerated Meiji Shrine, it's just a few minutes' walk from Aoyama-itchome Station.
+Located due east of the Meiji shrine, it’s just a few minutes’ walk from Gaien-mae Station.

 If you feel like brushing up your double axels, check out the indoor ice-skating rink, open year-round.
 If you've got a team or even just a partner, rent out a futsal or tennis court for a few hours at a reasonable price.

 Once you’ve had your fill of playing sports, head to Jingu Stadium between March and October to catch a game of pro-league baseball.
 Be prepared for a culture shock, as you watch Japanese fans chant, dance, and sing, unlike anything you would see during an MLB game.
-If you're lucky, you might even witness Yakult fans performing the famed "umbrella dance" after their team scores a run.
-You can buy tickets on game day from the ticket box, located next to Gate 9.
+You may even see the Yakult fans cheering in the stands while performing their famed “umbrella dance.”

 If sports aren't your thing, head over to the Meiji Memorial Picture Gallery to see an original wall art gallery related to Emperor Meiji and Empress Dowager Shoken.
 The gallery also offers lessons in traditional Japanese arts ranging from ikebana (flower arranging) to traditional tea ceremony and calligraphy.